GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

     self.conv12=self.create_conv2d(32,32,dilation=4,padding=4) #receptive field 57 input:50x50x32 output:50x50x32
     self.conv13=self.create_conv2d(32,64,dilation=8,padding=8) #receptive field 77 input:50x50x32 output:50x50x64
     self.conv14=self.create_conv2d(64,64,dilation=16,padding=16) #receptive field 113 input:50x50x64 output:50x50x64
+    self.conv15=self.create_conv2d(64,128,dilation=16,padding=16) #receptive field 149
+    input:50x50x64 output:50x50x128
 ```
 * In conv9 we will get an input of 100x100x64 and the output will be 50x50x16.
 * Here instead of maxpooling we used 3x3 with stride 2 for better performance.It reduces the size by 2.
-* Next we will send it conv10,conv11,conv12,conv13,conv14 which will manipulate the no of channnels but not with size.
+* Next we will send it conv10,conv11,conv12,conv13,conv14,conv15 which will manipulate the no of channnels but not with size.
 * **You can see that i used dilation value in conv11 but not in conv10 because i just applied the reduction in size so to stabilize the values and adding capacity i didnt used the dilation in conv10 **
-* In the conv11,conv12,conv13 and conv14.
+* In the conv11,conv12,conv13,conv14 and conv15.
 I increased the dilation in 2 times to its previous dilation value everytime which leads to jump in receptive field.

-* The channels of images followed as 16,32,32,64,64 which is of a embedding type of architecture.
+* The channels of images followed as 16,32,32,64,64,128 which is of a embedding type of architecture.
-* **My intuition is that since we need to identify only patterns i thought that 64  channels are good enough.**
+* **My intuition is that since we need to identify only patterns i thought that 128  channels are good enough.**

 * With increase in the dilation the padding is also increased to  maintain the same image size.
 * The below code which we used in forward propagation for the part-3